eugen0329/vim-esearch/README.md

 " Prevent esearch from adding any default keymaps. let g:esearch.default_mappings = 0

-" Start the search only when the enter is hit instead of updating the search while you're typing. let g:esearch.live_update = 0
+" Start the search only when the enter is hit instead of updating the pattern while you're typing. let g:esearch.live_update = 0

-" Open the search window in a vertical split and reuse it for all searches. let g:esearch.name = '[esearch]' let g:esearch.win_new = {esearch -> esearch#buf#goto_or_open(esearch.name, 'vnew')}
+" Open the search window in a vertical split and reuse it for all further searches. let g:esearch.name = '[esearch]' let g:esearch.win_new = {esearch -> esearch#buf#goto_or_open(esearch.name, 'vnew')}